pf4j/pf4j/README.md

 </plugin>
 ```

+### Kotlin

+PF4J can be used in Kotlin project as well.
+One has to use the Kotlin annotation processing tool
+[**kapt**](https://kotlinlang.org/docs/reference/kapt.html) for the plugin project written in Kotlin.
+The demo_gradle project contains one plugin project _plugin3_ written in Kotlin for demonstration.

 Plugin assembly
 ------------------------------
 After you developed a plugin the next step is to deploy it in your application.
 For this task, one option is to create a zip file with a structure described in section [How to use](https://github.com/decebals/pf4j/blob/master/README.md#how-to-use) from the beginning of the document.